- Secular and the Religious in Modernity

 - Conflicts and Social Mediation

 She joined the Center for Religious Sciences of the Bruno Kessler Foundation (FBK-ISR) in July 2017.
 Here she coordinates action-research projects in the field of education for tolerance and the contrast of hostility towards cultural and religious minorities.
 For FBK-ISR she participated in the international research group for the Freedom of Religion or Belief & Religious Tolerance Intergroup Annual Report 2017/2018 of the European Parliament.
+For FBK-ISR she is currently the coordinator and principal investigator of the Erasmus Plus Projetc Digial Competences, Inclusion and Growth for Futures Generations (DIG4Future) and the EC-REC Project Intersecting Grounds of Discrimination in Italy (INGRID).

 Her research interests concern the relationship between the secular and the religious filed in modernity, the recognition of cultural and religious diversity in public institutions and in the urban space, social and educational integration, conflicts and social mediation.